Clud7/samba-centos-7/README.md

 Restart the service `service named restart`

 NOTE That:
-• Addresses and Topology: Set your Lan Address.
+-Addresses and Topology: Set your Lan Address.
-• Zone Defaults: Allow queries from your network.
+-Zone Defaults: Allow queries from your network.
 Like 192.168.0.0/24

 ## Part 5 (Install All the required packages)